fferflo/einx/docs/source/gettingstarted/overview.rst

     einx.sum("b... (g [c])", x)
     # requires reshapes in numpy

+See :doc:`Cheatsheet </gettingstarted/cheatsheet>` for more comparisons between Einstein and index-based notation.

 Operations are sensitive to the positioning of brackets, e.g. allowing for flexible ``keepdims=True`` behavior out-of-the-box: